40 years ago, Daybreak founder Bill Yakely was inspired to “help the children”

 Since that day, Daybreak has grown with the mission of help the children at its core.
-Today, with facilities in Southwest Washington and Spokane, we are an innovator in the treatment of substance use disorder and co-occurring mental health needs for teens across the Pacific Northwest.
-We also offer short-term crisis stabilization services for mental health at both of our facilities.
+Today, with inpatient and outpatient facilities in Southwest Washington and Spokane, we are an innovator in the treatment of adolescent substance use disorder and co-occurring mental health.
+We also provide short-term crisis stabilization services for acute mental health conditions at both of our residential facilities.

-Thank you to all of Daybreak’s founders: Helen Houser, John Lindeblad, Charlotte Mills, Robert Mills, Betty Stratton, and Bill Yakely
+Thank you to each of Daybreak’s founders: Helen Houser, John Lindeblad, Charlotte Mills, Robert Mills, Betty Stratton and Bill Yakely